Funding opportunity

 The full economic cost (FEC) of your project can be between £200,000 and £1.2 million.

-Exceptions to the £1.2 million cap will be allowed to enable use of specific UKRI facilities and should be requested at the outline stage and fully justified.
-See the section below on UKRI facilities access for further details.
+Exceptions to the £1.2 million cap will be allowed to enable use of specific UKRI facilities.
+Invited applicants should have made this request at the outline stage.
+See the section on UKRI supported facilities for further details.

-UKRI will fund 80% of the FEC amount (with some exceptions, detailed in the CRCRM round two: guidance for applicants and research organisations document).
+UKRI will fund 80% of the FEC amount with some exceptions, detailed in the CRCRM round two: guidance for applicants and research organisations v1.4 document.

 What we will fund